Psychologists Singapore

 Psychologists in Singapore - Two people sitting on the couch with a cup in hand.

 Your psychologist will have a relaxed conversation with you and try to get to know you better.
-You can take this opportunity to ask them questions about their experiences, therapeutic approaches, and about their general outlook in life.
+You can take this opportunity to ask them questions about their experiences, style of work, feedback, therapeutic approaches, and about their general outlook in life.

-After your first session, TYHO psychologists might conduct a psychological assessment.
-Although it might sound intense, assessments are simply a more structured tool to understand you as a person.
+After your first session, TYHO private psychologists might conduct a psychological assessment.
+Although it might sound intense, assessments are simply a structured tool to understand you as a person.

 The psychologist will then use the filled-out form to learn more about your feelings, how you react when you are sad, upset, or angry, and how you solve problems in life.

-If you are looking for a psychological assessment, please contact the TYHO Corporate team before booking a session with a psychologist.
+If you are looking for an assessment, please contact the TYHO corporate team before booking a session with a psychologist.

-The process of therapy is complex, unique, and non-linear.
-During therapy sessions, you will begin to talk about your problems.
-There are no restrictions to what you can or cannot say to your psychologist.
+During psychologist sessions, you will begin to talk about your problems.
+There are no restrictions to what you can or cannot say to your private psychologist.

 For example, you can talk about how you can't sleep at night, overeat when upset, cannot express your thoughts and feelings to your partner, have interpersonal conflicts, or constantly feel like life has no meaning or purpose.

-During sessions, you can expect a lot of talking and exchanging thoughts, active listening from your psychologist, and a genuine interest in your story.
-Your psychologist will help you:
+During sessions, you can expect active listening from your psychologist, and a genuine interest in your story.
+The best psychologist in Singapore will help you:

 • Explore healthy ways to express your emotions (eg through art, music, and writing)